IoannisKaragiannis/LinearAlgebra/demo/README.md

 **_Step 2_:**

-Navigate to the unit test folder and type the following on your terminal
+Navigate to the demo folder and type the following on your terminal

 ```
 cd /your_path/LinearAlgebra/demo